norskeld/sigma/apps/docs/content/combinators/commit.md

 # commit

 `commit` combinator applies `parser` and behaves exactly like it on success.
-On failure the failure becomes *committed*: enclosing combinators stop backtracking over it. [choice] doesn't try later alternatives, repetition combinators like [many] and [sepBy] stop looping, and [optional] no longer swallows it.
-Only [recover] and [backtrack] clear it again.
+On failure the failure becomes *committed*: enclosing combinators stop backtracking over it. [choice] doesn't try later alternatives, repetition combinators like [many] and [sepBy] propagate it instead of ending the loop with what they collected, and [optional] no longer swallows it.
+Only [recover] and [backtrack] clear it again. [syncTo], [syncPast], [syncNested], [skipUntil] and [takeUntil] scan speculatively, so they drop any commitment raised inside their own scan.

 The optional `label` ends up on the failure and is what [recover] matches with its `label` option.
 It defaults to `null`.